Terioch/tech-blog-server/README.md

-﻿# Tech Blog Server
+﻿# Techtrace API

-An Asp.Net Web API service for a Technology Blog website using RESTful architecture.
+An ASP.NET Web API service for a technology blog site using RESTful architecture.

 ## General Information